Vulnerable Sector Check

 Submitting a VSC to the CRTO

-Applicants who receive a paper copy of the VSC must mail the original copy to:
+Applicants may submit a copy of the VSC by:

 Registration Services